Kristina01111000/Drws_site/README.md

 fix the colors of the quiz matrix questions
-Check the constant contact box ->  see if peepso update fixed i Say something about saving it so they can compare
-Make the gray boxes less wide, add padding
+Check the constant contact box ->  see if peepso update fixed i Make the gray boxes less wide, add padding

-- Add the 40qq page back to the homepage, and to the header, and the menu
-- go over the edits dr w sent back for wellness check

 3/7/24
-Put wellness self check on the header under programs, on the sidebar and the homepage Make a page for the wellness self check, include the number/score and their meanings
+Put wellness self check on the homepage
+Make a page for the wellness self check,

-Edit the first paragraph under the second graph on the 80Q For the last paragraph on 40Q and 80Q

-Try to center the last paragraph, make the link hot

 Do the lesson chats for the new quizzes and make the pages for them, do a tleast 2 comments for each